aaronfinke/serial_xds/README.md

 Introduction
 ----------------
-serial_xds is a python program that process data for serial oscillation crystallography.
+serial_xds is a simple Python3.6 routine that process data for serial oscillation crystallography.

 Usage
 ----------------